Women in 1940s Spain: 1942

 The Law of 6 November 1942 changed the criminal code around both rape and adultery.
-Women between the ages of 16 and 23 who were deceived into having sex could file a complaint again a man, which could see him going to prison for up to six months.
-If an honest woman was deceived into having carnal sex with a man and abuse was also involved, then he could received 12 to 16 years in prison.
-Employers who abused honest women in their employ into having sex with them could also be imprisoned, though this sentence could be commuted if he married her.
+Women between the ages of 16 and 23 who were deceived into having sex could file a complaint against a man, which could see him going to prison for up to six months.
+If a woman was deceived into having sex with a man and abuse was also involved, then he could receive 12 to 16 years in prison.
+Employers who abused women in their employ into having sex with them could also be imprisoned, though this sentence could be commuted if he married her.
 Financial penalties for committing rape were also increased.